 |

-Automate all the steps that can be automated
+Automate all the steps that can be automated.

-Deploy only from a deployment server
+Deploy only from a deployment server.

-Protect the deployment server
+Protect the deployment server.

-The following sections will take a brief look at each of these.
+Let’s take a brief look at each of these.

-It’s only continuous delivery if it is fast, reliable, and sustainable.
+It’s only CD if it is fast, reliable, and sustainable.
 It’s unlikely you can achieve these three properties if your deployment process relies on a bunch of manual steps.
 We lowly humans usually aren’t that fast, we make mistakes all the time, and we get tired and frustrated from doing the same tedious process over and over again.
 On the other hand, these three properties are exactly where computers shine: they can do things quickly, without mistakes, and without complaining.
-Therefore, let computers do what computers do best, and automate every step that can be automated (i.e., just about everything other than writing and reviewing code).
+Therefore, let computers do what computers do best, and automate every step that can be automated (just about everything other than writing and reviewing code).

-If developers run deployments from their own computers, you’ll run into problems due to differences in how their computers are configured: different operating systems, different dependency versions (e.g., different versions of OpenTofu or Node.js installed locally), different configurations, and differences in what’s actually being deployed (e.g., the developer accidentally deploys a change that wasn’t committed to version control).
-You can eliminate all of these issues by deploying everything from a dedicated deployment server that provides a consistent, repeatable environment.
+If developers run deployments from their own computers, you’ll run into problems due to differences in the way their computers are configured: different operating systems, different dependency versions (e.g., different versions of OpenTofu or Node.js installed locally), different configurations, and differences in what’s actually being deployed (e.g., the developer accidentally deploys a change that wasn’t committed to version control).
+You can eliminate all these issues by deploying everything from a dedicated deployment server that provides a consistent, repeatable environment.

 Instead of giving developers permissions to deploy, you can give solely the deployment server those permissions (especially for the production environment).
 It’s easier to enforce good security practices for a single server than for numerous developers with production access.